zezzy/LeagueSharp.Documentation/templates/docs/articles/variables.md

 Example
 -------------

-Lets create a variable that will hold the text that we will display in chat when our assembly has loaded.
+Let's create a variable that will hold the text that we will display in chat when our assembly has loaded.

 	string welcomeText = "Chevy Loaded!";

-Now, lets break down piece by piece this statement to grasp a better understanding.
+Now, let's break down this statement piece-by-piece to grasp a better understanding.

 > string

-This is our type, it is the type of variable we're creating.
+This is our type.
+It is the type of variable we're creating.
 In this case, it's a string.
 A string represents a sequence of zero or more Unicode characters.
 (Find more types [here](https://msdn.microsoft.com/en-us/library/s1ax56ch.aspx).
 Look on the left side for all of the types, click on one for examples)

   >welcomeText

-  This is called the "Identifier"(or the name, basically).
+  This is called the "Identifier" (or the name, basically).
 We use this name to do other operations on the string.

   >"Chevy Loaded!";